 Is CyberKnife Liver Cancer Treatment Right for You?

 The CyberKnife System offers patients a non-invasive alternative or supplement to surgery.
 If your case sounds like one of these, you might be a good candidate for CyberKnife treatment:

-- Inoperable tumors: Your tumor is complex.
-Sometimes, cancer cells form complex tumors that just aren’t treatable with traditional surgery.
+- The tumor is inoperable.
+Sometimes, cancer cells form complex tumors aren’t treatable with traditional surgery.
 CyberKnife, as part of your oncologist’s treatment plan, provides a way to attack complex, inoperable tumors.

 - You need radiation therapy in addition to surgery.
 CyberKnife treatment provides a quick course of radiation therapy to catch any cancer cells that surgery might have missed.

 - You have liver lesions because another type of cancer has spread.
 If colon, pancreatic, or other types of cancer have spread to your liver, CyberKnife can be an effective, safe, and convenient liver cancer treatment in Los Angeles to use along with other therapies.